fullstackedorg/docs/docs/getting-started.md

 # Getting Started

 Once you have install FullStacked, it is now time to create your first project.
-Let get it started!
+Let's get it started!

 ## Creating your first project